tushar200111/Parameter_Optimization_SVM/README.md

 The attributes in the dataset are:

-Parents: the parents' occupation (categorical variable with 5 possible values)
-Has_nurs: the quality of the nursery school the child currently attends (categorical variable with 5 possible values)
-Form: the nursery school application form (categorical variable with 4 possible values)
-Children: the number of children the parents have (ordinal variable with 4 possible values)
-Housing: the type of housing the family lives in (categorical variable with 3 possible values)
-Finance: the financial status of the family (categorical variable with 3 possible values)
-Social: the social status of the family (categorical variable with 3 possible values)
-Health: the health status of the child (categorical variable with 3 possible values) The class label for each application specifies whether the application was accepted or rejected, and there are 5 possible values for this label.
+1->Parents: the parents' occupation (categorical variable with 5 possible values) 2->Has_nurs: the quality of the nursery school the child currently attends (categorical variable with 5 possible values) 3->Form: the nursery school application form (categorical variable with 4 possible values) 4->Children: the number of children the parents have (ordinal variable with 4 possible values) 5->Housing: the type of housing the family lives in (categorical variable with 3 possible values) 6->Finance: the financial status of the family (categorical variable with 3 possible values) 7->Social: the social status of the family (categorical variable with 3 possible values) 8->Health: the health status of the child (categorical variable with 3 possible values) The class label for each application specifies whether the application was accepted or rejected, and there are 5 possible values for this label.

 This dataset has 12960 instances and there are no missing values.
 It can be used for classification tasks in machine learning.